 The Financial Analysis includes three options for each entity, full-ownership, ownership with debt financing, and financing through a third party participant (TPP) to monetize the Federal tax credits.
 The next step is for each municipality to evaluate these options, as well as the community solar option presented by Xcel Energy, and determine the best path forward.
 Any construction would likely take place in the summer of 2019.

 On July 30th, 2018, Madison Solar Consulting submitted four Energy Innovation Grant Program applications from Wisconsin's Office of Energy Innovation to further develop the solar project for the area municipalities and school districts.
 On Sept.
 27, 2018, the PSC announced the awards and three out of four grants that Madison Solar Consulting & CBR submitted were awarded.
 The Washburn School District, Bayfield County and the Drummond School District will have solar PV and energy efficiency projects advance.
 You can read the PSC press release here, and see a list and map of all the Energy Innovation Grants here.

+So, there is a lot going on with the Washburn/Bayfield Solar Project.
 As these projects advance, we will continue to update this page, so check back soon.